conduktor/quickstart-conduktor-aws-msk/README.md

 # What if I have a license key?

 In that case, change the task definition in the third CloudFormation file (will be going away soon as well, when 1.1.3 is released)

-# TODO

-- Set PLATFORM_LISTENING_PORT to 8080 and change stack accordingly

-- Update to 1.1.3

-- Remove no license file